 - Residue on clothes that fades colors and attracts more dirt.

-- Odors in the washing machine because trapped residue.
+- Odors in the washing machine from trapped residue.

 - Loads that haven’t been properly drained because extra suds slow down the spinning cycle.